10maurycy10/10maurycy10.github.io/content/misc/fec/index.md

 <!-- Recovery --->

 With the added noise, the data looks completely unrecognizable.
-But while the plot shows 100 Hz of bandwith, because the signal only changes once per second, the receiver can average one second of data, canceling out most of the noise:
+But while the plot shows 100 Hz of bandwidth, because the signal only changes once per second, the receiver can average one second of data, canceling out most of the noise:

 ![](avg.png)